RichardLi88/Notes/FIT3173/Buffer Overflow.md

 #### Exploiting functions
 - need to calculate how many bytes before reaching the return address
 - then use buffer overflow to rewrite return address

+## Goals
+- get access to things that they are not authorised to
+	- use buffer overflow to rewrite the return address/authorisation
+- jump to its own code e.g. access the shellcode with root user access